jbroadway/docs/docs/1.0/tips-and-tricks.md

 ## Ghost Mode

 Ghost Mode will make your character invisible so you can play director without getting in the way of the shot, or animate props by grabbing them and moving them around.
 Ghost Mode also has the ability to move the world around and scale it up or down by grabbing it with one or two hands, just like Builder Mode.

+To enter and exit Ghost Mode, **press Alt + D**.

-You can find the Ghost Mode button on both the 2D camera switcher and the in-VR camera switcher.
-If you're looking for a hot key, **press Alt + D** to enter and exit Ghost Mode.
+If you've opted into the multiplayer beta, you can find the Ghost Mode button on both the 2D camera switcher and the in-VR camera switcher.

 :gif /files/blog/update-24_ghost-mode-3.mp4